mandliya/modern-cpp-concepts/README.md

 Type of Variable: ExampleClass
 ```

-so for more than one element,  auto will detect them as appropriate initializer list.
+so for more than one elements,  auto will detect them as appropriate initializer list.

 ```c++